2012 Alps killings: Description of the attack

 The attack took place in a lay-by on the mountain-side road at about 15:45 CEST on 5 September 2012.
 Twenty-five shots were fired in total.
 Initial reports stated only one semi-automatic pistol was fired, though it was later reported that full ballistics analysis was likely to disprove this.

-Eventually, ballistic analyses of the cartridge cases and butt plate fragments showed that the weapon used by the killer was a Luger P06 semi-automatic pistol (model 1906) firing the 7.65×21mm Parabellum ammunition with an eight round magazine.
-It is not a very powerful weapon, but it is reliable and extremely accurate up to fifty yards.
-This pistol was tested by various countries and widely exported to the USA in a commercial version, but was mainly adopted by the Swiss army until the middle of the 20th century after being slightly modified for the last time in 1929 (P06/29).
-It is now a collector's item.
+Eventually, ballistic analyses of the cartridge cases and butt plate fragments showed that the weapon used by the killer was a Luger P06 semi-automatic pistol (model 1906) firing the 7.65×21mm Parabellum ammunition with an eight-round magazine.

 The bodies were discovered by Brett Martin, a British ex-RAF pilot, who is a resident in France, while he was out riding his bicycle.
-He heard nothing of the shots.
-This might be because he was crossing the last river bridge just a few hundred metres from the murder location; the noise of the water easily masking the sound of gunfire.
+He did not hear the shots.
+This might be because the noise of flowing water masked the sound of gunfire as he was crossing a river bridge a few hundred metres from the murder location.
 Al-Hilli's eldest daughter, seven-year-old Zainab, was the first victim he saw when he arrived on the scene.
 She was stumbling into the road and collapsed in front of the British family's BMW car.

 Prior to the incident, the BMW was reversed sharply into the side of the lay-by, leaving marks which were still visible when the site was reopened to the public.

-When Martin found the car, the engine was still running and the car was in reverse gear, the rear wheels spinning in the loose sand.
+When Martin found the car, the engine was still running and the car was in reverse gear with the rear wheels spinning in the loose sand.
 The doors were locked.
 The deceased in the car were each shot twice in the head.

 The French cyclist killed near the car was Sylvain Mollier.
 It has been reported that he was shot seven times.